vic-ma/howtodismantle.github.io/_posts/2025-02-05-From-Cloud-to-Factory-Building-an-Azure-Logic-App-to-Access-Peakboard-Boxes-via-the-Peakboard-Hub.md

 ![image](/assets/2025-02-05/050.png)

 The access token is returned in the JSON string response body.
-To make the token available, we use a "Parse JSON" block in the Azure Logic App.
+To make the token available, we use a "Parse JSON" block in the logic app.
 The schema for parsing the JSON string can be copied from here:

 {% highlight json %}
 {